dkfriend07/test-smart-tutorial/source/index.html.md

 # Introduction

-This document will help you get started on how to use SMART on FHIR API to create your app with Cerner.
+This tutorial will walk you through creating an app in Cerners SMART on FHIR ecosystem.

+After completeing this tutorial you know know how to:

+* Create a basic SMART on FHIR app.
+* Self register an app with Cerner.
+* Run an app in Cerners SMART on FHIR sandbox.

-# APP Launch Flow
+# App Launch Flow

 ![alt text](ehr_launch_seq.png "High Level EHR APP Launch Flow")